 How soon should I file my claim?

 The sooner, the better—evidence disappears quickly and Nevada’s statute of limitations is usually two years.
-Acting fast preserves crucial proof and speeds up your claim.
+Acting fast preserves crucial proof and speeds up your injury claim.

 Why Choose Howard Injury Law if You’ve Been Injured in Las Vegas